Top Gear (2002 TV series): 2006–2014: Changes and growing popularity

 Later that summer, on 25 July, the BBC aired a special edition episode entitled Top Gear: Polar Special.
-It was one of the first episodes of the programme to be shown in high-definition, and the third special to be produced, focusing on a race to the North Magnetic Pole, at its recorded location in 1996, between a "polar modified" Toyota Hilux and a dog sled.
+It was one of the first episodes of the programme to be shown in high definition, and the third special to be produced, focusing on a race to the North Magnetic Pole, at its recorded location in 1996, between a "polar modified" Toyota Hilux and a dog sled.
 Considerable planning and co-ordination for the filming of the episode was conducted by both Top Gears production team and Toyota, with both Clarkson and May, driving the Hilux, being the first people to reach the recorded location of the North Magnetic Pole by car.
-It was one of a number of challenges in which the presenters had to be focused and serious, despite the comedic scenes shown, with another being on 9 September, when the presenters, including The Stig, participated in the 2007 Britcar 24-hour race at Silverstone, using a race-prepared, second-hand diesel BMW 330d, fuelled by biodiesel refined from crops they had sown as part of an earlier feature.

-With popularity for the show rising to considerable levels, the waiting list to get a ticket for a recording became extensive – an individual seeking a ticket, found that they would be required to wait for 21 years before securing a place.
-On 17 June 2008, Hammond and May revealed during an interview on BBC Radio 1's The Chris Moyles Show, that the eleventh series would feature a new "host" in the line-up, who was later revealed on the programme as "Top Gear Stunt Man", an individual who made few, occasional appearances on the programme.
-From the twelfth series, feature-length specials were created for the show, each visiting a different part of the world for a road trip using second-hand cars, with a number produced to be aired as a Christmas special.
-Despite growing popularity, an interview made with the Radio Times by Wilman revealed that future programmes would have less time devoted to big challenges, stating the following:
+With popularity for the show rising, the waiting list to get a ticket for a recording became extensive – a person seeking a ticket, found that they would be required to wait for 21 years before securing a place.
+On 17 June 2008, Hammond and May said that the eleventh series would feature a new "host" in the line-up, who was later revealed on the programme as "Top Gear Stunt Man", an individual who made few, occasional appearances on the programme.
+From the twelfth series, feature-length specials were created for the show, each visiting a different part of the world for a road trip using second-hand cars, with some produced to be aired as a Christmas special.
+Despite growing popularity, Wilman revealed that future programmes would have less time devoted to big challenges, stating: